 About UC Davis Earth and Planetary Sciences

 The Earth and Planetary Sciences department at UC Davis is internationally recognized for its faculty, teaching and research programs.
-The department has 25 full-time faculty members, 12 scientists and academic federation members, and numerous post docs and associates.
-A large number of graduate students and undergraduate students majoring in geology help create a vibrant community in the department.
+The department has 25 full-time faculty members, as well as numerous academic federation members, scientists, post docs and associates.
+A large number of graduate students and undergraduate students majoring in geology help create a vibrant department community.

 The department offers courses leading to the Bachelor of Arts (A.B.), Bachelor of Science (B.S.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) degrees in Geology.
 We have reciprocal exchange agreements with several international universities, providing both undergraduate and graduate students the opportunity to study abroad as part of their education.
 In addition, we are home to the Marine and Coastal Science major and offer minors in Geology.

 Our faculty, researchers, graduate students, and undergraduate students pursue field, laboratory, experimental, and modeling studies of geological and environmental problems around the world.
 The department's excellent facilities and technical personnel support a range of methods including field studies, remote sensing, GPS, analytical geochemistry, petrography, high-pressure experiments, thermochemistry, geomagnetism, seismology, computation, and modeling.
 UC Davis' ideal location also provides ready access to the many natural laboratories of California and the western United States.